savonet/blog/_posts/2024-06-13-a-faster-liquidsoap.md

 title: A Faster Liquidsoap
 ---

-# A Faster Liquidsoap
+# A Faster Liquidsoap (part 1)

-_(also with less memory consumption!)_
+_The fast part_

 ![giphy](https://github.com/savonet/blog/assets/871060/7053e175-f51f-401f-949d-c49c68676fc9)

-As the project grows in functionality, community and maturity, we are now facing issues that are more typical of established software where the focus has to shift on making things for _the same_ but, also, _more efficiently_!
+As the project grows in functionality, community and maturity, we are now facing issues that are more typical of established software where the focus has to shift on making things do _the same thing_ but, also, _more efficiently_!

 The variety of use-case and user interest toward liquidsoap was clearly visible at this year's [Liquidshop](https://www.liquidsoap.info/liquidshop/4/).
 We were very excited to welcome presentations about new use of the software such as the brand new **autocue**, interesting perspectives on the meaning of radio and its current demographics